-In an effort to catch up on lost learning and improve attainment, we have implemented 'boosters' before and after school, and invited pupils from Year 4 to Year 6 to use the National Tutoring Programme after school, at home.
+In an effort to catch up on lost learning and improve attainment, we have continued to extend the school day by implementing 'boosters' before and after school and invited pupils from Year 4 to Year 6 to use the National Tutoring Programme after school, at home.
 Our data shows that pupils in years 4,5 and 6 were the ones most likely to have lost learning due to the pandemic, and so funding for the NTP was primarily used to improve attainment with our disadvantaged pupils in these year groups.

 The boosters, which were held before and after-school by the child's teacher or teaching assistant, were received well.
-68% of PPG pupils attended the sessions.
-In addition to this, 55% of Year 4-6 PPG pupils attended the NTP.
+86% of PPG pupils attended the sessions.
+In addition to this, 8 of the Years 3-5 PPG pupils attended the NTP.

-With these extra endeavours to ensure attainment was improved with pupils receiving PPG, the overall percentage of pupils achieving the expected standard or greater in maths was 69%.
-71% of PPG pupils achieved the expected standard or greater in reading, and 53% met the standard or higher in writing.
+With these extra endeavours to ensure attainment was improved with pupils receiving PPG, the overall percentage of pupils achieving the expected standard or greater in maths was 60%.
+76% of PPG pupils achieved the expected standard or greater in reading, and 62% met the standard or higher in writing.